YashRajSahu44/YashRajSahu44/README.md

-# Hi, I'm Yash 👋
+# Hi, I'm Yash

-> Developer in the making — building things with code, one problem at a time.
+> 18, Anime, Games, Draw, Code

 ---

 ## About Me

-- 🎓 Student passionate about programming and problem-solving
+- 🎓 1st yera student Pursuing Btech from LNCT Bhopal
 - 🌱 Currently learning **JavaScript** and **Data Structures & Algorithms**
 - ☕ Writing clean code in **Java** and building for the web
 - 📍 Based in Bhopal, India